-This comprehensive course now includes one day cooking demonstrations at THE BALLYMALOE COOKERY SCHOOL to compile a simple top quality menu.
+This comprehensive course now includes one day cooking demonstrations with Rory O'Connell of The Ballymaloe Cookery School to help compile a simple top quality menu.

 Learn how a kitchen works and how you can be in control of your own kitchen and food operation, even while a chef or cook heads it up.
 This course will take the mystery and stress out of your decision and help you take the right course of action for your pub.